aseprite/aseprite/sprites/README.md

   content but different positions, can be used to test `-merge-duplicates` to check if all cels go to the same sprite sheet position.
+* `point2frames.aseprite`: Indexed, 2 frames, 1 layer, same cel
+  content as in `point4frames.aseprite`.
+Useful to test if `"sourceSize"` is different when two cels from different sprites are merged in the same texture atlas.